 A Certificate Signing Request (CSR) is a small file that contains information regarding the organization that is applying for an SSL certificate.
 It is recommended that the customer generates the CSR before ordering the SSL certificate, as once generated, the respective CA or Certification Authority uses the CSR to issue a new SSL server certificate.
 See how to create a request a certificate signing request in Windows using Microsoft Management Console and how to create a self-signed certificate using PowerShell

-Here are the most important details needed to request a certificate when not using an internal CA. PLEASE, provide your certificate team with the following information in order to request for a certificate.
+Here are the components needed to create a certificate signing request when not using an internal CA. PLEASE, provide your certificate team with the following information in order to request for a certificate.

 - Common name (Alias):